Hackingzone/airgeddon/README.md

 *-Raspbian 7 (Wheezy) and 8 (Jessie) (Raspberry Pi)*<br/>
 *-OpenMandriva LX3*<br/>

-Airgeddon is already included in some Linux distros and repositories:
+airgeddon is already included in some Linux distros and repositories:
  - <a href="http://www.wifislax.com">Wifislax</a> 4.12, 64-1.0 or higher.
  - <a href="https://blackarch.org">BlackArch</a> first 2017 release or later.
  - <a href="https://archstrike.org/wiki">ArchStrike</a> repository.